-The receptive fields of retinal ganglion cells and cells in the LGN are concentrical with a typical ON-center/OFF surround structure, or vice versa.
-At the level of V1, receptive fields become elongated, and they respond best to elongated moving slits, bars, or edges at a particular orientation but the excitatory and inhibitory regions are no longer concentrical (simple cells).
-Different cells require different orientations and the response can be improved if the stimulus moves in the preferred direction.
+The receptive fields of retinal ganglion cells and cells in the LGN are concentric with a typical ON-center/OFF surround structure, or vice versa.
+At the level of V1, receptive fields become elongated, and they respond best to elongated moving slits, bars, or edges at a particular orientation, but the excitatory and inhibitory regions are no longer concentric (simple cells).
+Different cells require different orientations, and the response can be improved if the stimulus moves in the preferred direction.
 These cells can now be stimulated through either eye; in fact, the primary visual cortex is the first level at which binocularly driven cells are found.
-There are also complex cells which are selective for the position and orientation of an edge but they have no longer excitatory or inhibitory regions.
+There are also complex cells that are selective for the position and orientation of an edge, but they have no longer excitatory or inhibitory regions.
 In the topographic representations of the visual field in the visual system, the receptive field sizes generally increase with the distance from the fovea.
 They also increase with hierarchic level of the brain area, and the stimuli that are necessary to excite the cells become increasingly specific.
-A common view is (Fig. 1.10) that there are two major streams of information processing from the visual cortex: a dorsal stream that processes predominantly the where aspects of an object (location in space, depth, movement) and a ventral stream that processes the what aspects (shape, color, details).
-The P-stream is assumed to feed predominantly into the what stream and the M-stream more into the where pathway.
-A current view is that the ventral what stream is actually responsible for seeing, whereas the dorsal where stream is only necessary for the direction of attention and for the control of visually guided movements [28].
-Along the ventral what stream, cells that are extremely specific for certain features of the visual stimuli are found: for instance, they may respond only to faces or even to facial expressions, and this happens largely independently
+A common view is (Figure 1.10) that there are two major streams of information processing from the visual cortex: a dorsal stream that processes predominantly the where aspects of an object (location in space, depth, movement), and a ventral stream that processes the what aspects (shape, color, details).
+The P stream is assumed to feed predominantly into the what stream, and the M stream more into the where pathway.
+A current view is that the ventral what stream is actually responsible for seeing, whereas the dorsal where stream is only necessary for the direction of attention and for the control of visually guided movements [27].
+Along the ventral what stream, cells that are extremely specific for certain features of the visual stimuli are found: for instance, they may respond only to faces or even to facial expressions, and this happens largely independently from shading and the visual angle of presentation - a demanding task also in machine vision.
+The receptive fields of cells that respond to faces may cover the entire visual field, but already in area MT, the major motion processing center in the dorsal stream, the receptive field sizes are 10 times as large as in V1.